Toyota LandCruiser 2.4 LX Turbo D Caravan as an example

 Conclusion

-Performance is moderate but for your use maybe sufficient.
+Performance is rather poor but for your use maybe sufficient.

 It's a good match, sometimes with some limitations.